-48. Companies with a high level of capitalisation should have a separate nomination committee and remuneration committee.
-Complies [ ] Explanation [ ] Not applicable [ X ] 49. omination committee : should consult the chairman of the cutive directors. board and the chief executive of f the company, especially on • able to request the nomination cortable in the committee's opinion. nmittee to consider potential car ndidates to fill vacancies on the Complies [ X ] Partial compliance [ ] Explanation [] 50.
-The remuneration committee should perform its duties independently, having the following duties in addition to those assigned to it by law: a) Propose to the board the basic terms of contract of the senior executives b) See that the remune ration policy established by the co mpany is observed c) Periodically review the remuneration policy applied to directors and senior executives, including the systems of payment with shares and their application, and ensure that their individual remuneration is in proportion to that paid to other directors and senior executives of the company d) Ensure that any conflicts of interest that may arise do not jeopardise the independence of the external counselling provided to the committee e) Check the information on the remuneration of directors and senior executives in the different corporate documents, including the annual report on directors' remuneration Complies [ X ] Partial compliance [ ] Explanation [ ] 51.
+- 50. The remuneration committee should perform its duties independently, having the following duties in addition to those assigned to it by law: - a) Propose to the board the basic terms of contract of the senior executives - b) See that the remuneration policy established by the company is observed - c) Periodically review the remuneration policy applied to directors and senior executives, including the systems of payment with shares and their application, and ensure that their individual remuneration is in proportion to that paid to other directors and senior executives of the company - d) Ensure that any conflicts of interest that may arise do not jeopardise the independence of the external counselling provided to the committee - e) Check the information on the remuneration of directors and senior executives in the different corporate documents, including the annual report on directors' remuneration - Complies [X] Partial compliance [] Explanation [] - 51.
 The remuneration committee should consult the chairman of the board and the chief executive of the company, especially on matters referring to the executive directors and senior executives.

-Complies [ X ] Partial compliance [ ] Explanation [ ] 52.
-The rules of composition and procedure of the supervision and control committees should be included in the regulations of the board and be coherent with those applicable to the committees required by law according to the foregoing recommendations, including the following: a) The members should be exclusively non-executive directors, the majority independent directors. b) They should be chaired by independent directors. c) The board should appoint the members of these committees on account of the expertise, skills and experier and the duties of each committee, and discuss their proposals and reports; and the committees should repo at the first board meeting following their meetings, answering for the work done. d) The committees should be able to obtain external counselling whenever they may consider it necessary to perform their duties e) Minutes should be issued of their meetings and made available to all directors.
-Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ]
+- 52. The rules of composition and procedure of the supervision and control committees should be included in the regulations of the board and be coherent with those applicable to the committees required by law according to the foregoing recommendations, including the following: - a) The members should be exclusively non-executive directors, the majority independent directors. - b) They should be chaired by independent directors. - c) The board should appoint the members of these committees on account of the expertise, skills and experience of the directors and the duties of each committee, and discuss their proposals and reports; and the committees should report on their activities at the first board meeting following their meetings, answering for the work done. - d) The committees should be able to obtain external counselling whenever they may consider it necessary to perform their duties. - e) Minutes should be issued of their meetings and made available to all directors.